KawaP18/X00201097_CA3/README.md

 ```
 ### Explanation
-The `ci.yml` file defines the contract that all code changes must satisfy.
+The `ci.yml` file sets the rules that every code change must follow.

 Key responsibilities of this workflow include: